Exploring Quantum Annealing for Coarse-Grained Protein Folding: Acknowledgments

-We are greatfull for Johannes Mueller-Roemer and Paul Haubenwallner for helpful discussions and comments on the manuscript.
-Further we would like to thank Philipp Quoss for valuable assistance with the implementation, which contributed to the technical aspects of this work.
+We are grateful to Johannes Mueller-Roemer and Paul Haubenwallner for helpful discussions and comments on the manuscript.
+Furthermore, we would like to thank Philipp Quoss for valuable assistance with the implementation, which contributed to the technical aspects of this work.